Stick Style - 1860 to circa 1890

 These are one story at the entry or full width across the facade.
 The supporting posts often end in triangular patterns.

-Four, two or three paned with decorative, sometimes "Eastlake", patterns shown over the top.
+Two over two paneed windows and bracketed tops were common features of this style.
 Squared bay windows are common but cut away bays are seen also, a window design that would become more popular with the Queen Anne style.

 Doors could be single or paired, sometimes with a glass panel in the top half, mimicking earlier designs.